 ALZHEIMER’S – MUSIC PROGRAM – The Margaret T

-Morris Center invites you to attend a free weekly program
+Morris Center invites you to attend a free program the 1st

 ARTHRITIS FOUNDATION Land-Based Exercise Class occurs Tues and Thurs at 10 a.m. at Mountain Valley Regional Rehabilitation Hospital, 3700 N. Windsong Dr in Prescott Valley.
 Classes are free, however, donations are appreciated to help support the Prescott Arthritis Foundation’s Summer Camp for Kids.
 Info: 759-8800.